PROJECTState and Local Backgrounders

 • financial administration and central staff services (4 percent)

-• public buildings and water transportation (each expenditure accounted for less than 1 percent)
+• libraries, public buildings, and water transportation (each than 1 percent)

 The rest was mostly miscellaneous expenses not elsewhere classified by Census.